 Question 36:

-In the northern hemisphere from the cold months of December to February, they often studied horses.
+In the northern hemisphere from the cold months of December to February, they

 The highlighted word 'often' is an adverb.
 An adverb modifies an adjective, verb, or other adverb expressing a relation of place, time, circumstance, etc.